mortazavilab/swan_vis/tutorials/visualization.md

-You can also plot transcripts based on their percent isoform (pi) values using `layer=pi`, which help illustrate the basis on which isoform switches are called in Swan.
+You can also plot transcripts based on their percent isoform (pi) values using `layer='pi'`, which help illustrate the basis on which isoform switches are called in Swan.
 Here I'm choosing to plot it in a separate color using the `cmap` argument to make it clear that the metric being plotted is different, and overlaying each cell with the pi value using `display_numbers=True`.

 For this example, I'll plot a gene that was called as isoform switching by the Swan isoform switching module, NIPAL3.